rickscube/AI4Humanity/README.md

    - Select a camera from the dropdown menu.
    - Click the "Take Photo" button to capture an image and analyze it.
    - View the analysis result in both the terminal and the application.
-   - Results are automatically saved to `analysis_results.xlsx` in the working directory.
+   - Results are automatically saved to `analysis_results.xlsx` in the working directory, including the date and unique ID.

 4. **Quit**:
    Click the "Quit" button to close the application.